Youri Regeer: FC Twente

 On 9 June 2023, seeking more regular playing time, Regeer signed a four-year contract with Eredivisie club Twente.
 He quickly established himself as a key player for Twente during the 2023–24 season, featuring regularly as both a right-back and midfielder.
 His strong performances earned him the Eredivisie Talent of the Month award for September 2023, and he was also named in the Eredivisie Team of the Month for both September and October 2023.
 He continued as a regular starter in the first half of the 2024–25 season, ultimately making 63 appearances and scoring 1 league goal during his 18 months at the club.

 Return to Ajax

 On 24 January 2025, Regeer returned to Ajax after the club activated a reported €4.3 million buy-back clause included in his transfer to Twente.
 He signed a contract lasting until 30 June 2029.
 Upon his return, manager Francesco Farioli indicated he viewed Regeer primarily as a midfielder.
 He made his first appearance since returning on 2 February 2025 against Feyenoord.

+On 31 August 2026, Regeer moved on loan to Werder Bremen in Germany for the 2026–27 season.